Andrew Benintendi Player Props: White Sox vs. Angels

-Andrew Benintendi -- with a slugging percentage of .581 in his past 10 games, including six extra-base hits -- will be in action for the Chicago White Sox versus the Los Angeles Angels, with Reid Detmers on the mound, on June 26 at 9:38 PM ET.
+Andrew Benintendi -- with a slugging percentage of .558 in his past 10 games, including six extra-base hits -- will be in action for the Chicago White Sox versus the Los Angeles Angels, with Shohei Ohtani on the hill, on June 27 at 9:38 PM ET.

-He racked up two hits (going 2-for-4 with a double and an RBI) in his last game against the Red Sox.
+He had a hitless showing in his last game (0-for-4) against the Angels.

 Andrew Benintendi Game Info & Props vs. the Angels